Boundless, Navigator CRE and Off the Record take prizes at TechCrunch’s Seattle pitch-off

 Someone claiming to be a VC admits he doesn’t hire women out of fear he’ll get sued

 It was a lovely day for a meetup in Seattle, and the Showbox SoDo was packed as TechCrunch’s annual pitch-off in my home town took place last week.
-But as impressive as our ten contestants were, only three would leave with tickets to Disrupt SF.
+But as impressive as our 10 contestants were, only three would leave with tickets to Disrupt SF.
 And here they are.

 1st place: Boundless